ShalleySharma/AI-Proctored-Exam-System/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support or questions, please contact support@proctoringsystem.com

 ---

 **Note:** This system is designed for educational purposes.
 Ensure compliance with privacy laws and regulations when implementing in production environments.